The Benefits of a Central AC Unit

 Energy Efficiency

-Central AC systems, unlike window AC units that are designed to cool the space in which they’re placed they can distribute cool air evenly throughout your home using air ducts.
-The cooling process begins when your thermostat signals that the air handler must start cycling.
-The air handler pulls hot air from your home and passes it over the evaporator, which is filled with cool refrigeration.
-The heat contained in the air causes the refrigerant to absorb energy and turn into a gas.
-The compressor then increases the temperature and pressure of the refrigerant.
-When it pumps, the heat is pushed off the evaporator and back into your home, where it can be cooled again and distributed through the ductwork.
+In contrast to window AC units, which are specifically designed to cool only the room they’re mounted in central AC systems are able to evenly distribute cool air throughout your home by using air ducts.
+The cooling process begins when your thermostat signals the air handler to start cycling on.
+The air handler pulls warm air from your living spaces and then passes it over the evaporator coil which is filled with cool refrigerant.
+The heat that’s in the air causes the refrigerant to absorb energy and turn into a gas.
+This refrigerant is then pumped to the outdoor unit and the compressor increases its temperature and pressure.
+As it pumps, it pushes the heat off of the evaporator coil back into the house, where it’s cooled and circulated through the ductwork.

 Convenience